overdev/pygrammer/ROADMAP.md

     - [ ] `keepkind` directive prevent `merge` directive from overwriting the node kind
     - [ ] `join` directive to merge in the parent node only the items the parent node does not have
     - [ ] `file`, `filename`, `absdir`, `reldir` directives to add the respective file information to the node
-    - [ ] `@relfilepath` token decorator to check after matching if the value is a valid relative file path string format
+    - [x] `@relfilepath` token decorator to check after matching if the value is a valid relative file path string format
-    - [ ] `@absfilepath` token decorator to check after matching if the value is a valid absolut file path string format
+    - [x] `@absfilepath` token decorator to check after matching if the value is a valid absolut file path string format
-    - [ ] `@reldirpath` token decorator to check after matching if the value is a valid relative directory path string format
+    - [x] `@reldirpath` token decorator to check after matching if the value is a valid relative directory path string format
-    - [ ] `@absdirpath` token decorator to check after matching if the value is a valid absolut directory path string format
+    - [x] `@absdirpath` token decorator to check after matching if the value is a valid absolut directory path string format
-    - [ ] `@mustexist` token decorator to use along `@relfilepath`, `@absfilepath`, `@reldirpath` and `@absdirpath` to ensure the file or directory exists
+    - [ ] CANCELLED: `@mustexist` token decorator to use along `@relfilepath`, `@absfilepath`, `@reldirpath` and `@absdirpath` to ensure the file or directory exists
-    - [ ] `@loadandparse` token decorator to take the value as a source file path, load its contents, parse it and return its AST
+    - [x] `@loadandparse` token decorator to take the value as a source file path, load its contents, parse it and return its AST
     - [ ] Whatever relevant comes to mind in the process

 ### Revisions